Jurassic World: Fallen Kingdom poster

 The inciting incident occurs at 15 minutes when Eli Mills and Benjamin Lockwood summon Claire with an offer: they've built a sanctuary on another island and want to fund a rescue operation to save the dinosaurs before the volcano erupts.
 They need her help - specifically, they need Owen to track Blue, the last Velociraptor..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The team arrives on Isla Nublar and enters the jungle to find the dinosaurs.
+This indicates the protagonist's commitment to The team arrives on Isla Nublar and enters the jungle to find the dinosaurs.
 Owen actively chooses to return to the island where everything went wrong, crossing back into the dangerous world he left behind.
 The volcano is already showing signs of imminent eruption., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat False defeat: The team is captured on the boat.
 Owen and Claire are locked in a cell below deck with a Baryonyx.
 They discover the dinosaurs aren't going to a sanctuary - they're being sold.
 The mission was a lie.
 Blue is dying from a gunshot wound.
 The stakes shift from natural disaster to human greed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
 Here, Benjamin Lockwood is murdered by Mills.
 The Indoraptor is released from its cage and begins hunting through the mansion.
 The dinosaurs in the basement are dying from hydrogen cyanide gas from the damaged ventilation system.
 Claire and Owen are separated.
-Everything has gone wrong - the whiff of death is literal as both human innocence (Lockwood) and dinosaur lives are at stake., indicates the protagonist at their lowest point.
+Everything has gone wrong - the whiff of death is literal as both human innocence (Lockwood) and dinosaur lives are at stake., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 79% of the runtime.
 Maisie, revealed to be a clone herself ("Life breaks free"), opens the doors and releases the dinosaurs.
 The decision is made by someone who represents both the miracle and the moral complexity of genetic power.
 New information synthesized: Maisie is Lockwood's daughter's clone, representing both the beauty and danger of playing God., demonstrating the transformation achieved throughout the journey.